colin-mccarthy/tanzu_build/exercises/01_docker_push.md

+This exercise will verify your local Harbor is working and get you familiar with it.

-## The Kind cluster should have Harbor already installed.
+### The Kind cluster should have Harbor already installed.

 ### You can access Harbor via a web browser locally at: